 In order to access Financial Edge you will need to perform following procedures one time on each of your computers.

-First, Remote Desktop Connection Client for Mac must be installed on your computer.
-Click here for instructions.
+First, Remote Desktop Connection Client for Mac version 8 or higher must be installed on your computer.

-Change 'Where:' to Desktop and make sure 'Save As:' is Financial_Edge.rdp, then click the Save button.
+Change 'Where:' to Desktop and, if neccesary, change 'Format:' to All Files.
+Make sure 'Save As:' is Financial_Edge.rdp, then click the Save button.
 Overwrite the existing file if one exists already.

 Once you have clicked on the Save button, you may receive an extension warning.
 If so, click the Don't append button.